Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 letter_count[ch-'a'] = 0;
 ```

 to clear the count that corresponds to `ch`.
 A minor caveat: this technique isn’t completely portable, because it assumes that letters have consecutive codes.
-However, it works with most character sets. including ASCIL.
+However, it works with most character sets. including ASCII.

 </div>
 <!-- END: div -->